ssvaidyanathan/ProxyGen/README.md

 - run  `node index.js`
 - This should create a proxy called `testProxy` in your current directory with a Verify-API-Key policy added to the `policies` folder and also included in the Proxy Endpoint configuration

-### To-DO:
+### To-Do:
-- Externalize the params using commander or similar
+- Add other policies like Flow Callout in the Preflow
-- Use URL or files for `source` attributes
+- Fault Rules